Koko Pimentel

+Aquilino Martin "Koko" de la Llana Pimentel III ([pimenˈtel]; born January 20, 1964) is a Filipino politician and lawyer who served as a senator of the Philippines from 2011 to 2025.
+During his tenure, he served as Senate president from 2016 to 2018 and Senate minority leader from 2022 to 2025.

+The eldest son of former Senate president Nene Pimentel, the younger Pimentel is the first child of a previous Senate president to hold the office.
+Pimentel narrowly lost his bid for the Senate in 2007 to Migz Zubiri, which led to an electoral protest that overturned the initial result, resulting in his proclamation as a senator, taking office in August 2011, four years following the election.
+Pimentel was subsequently re-elected to the Senate in 2013 under Team PNoy and in 2019 under the Hugpong ng Pagbabago.

+Pimentel ran in the 2025 Philippine House of Representatives elections to represent Marikina's first district in the lower house, facing off against Marcelino Teodoro, the outgoing mayor of Marikina.
+He lost to Teodoro by a wide margin.

 Early life and education

 Aquilino Martin de la Llana Pimentel III was born on January 20, 1964, in Cagayan de Oro, Philippines.
 His parents are Aquilino Pimentel, Jr. and Lourdes de la Llana-Pimentel.
-His father was a lawyer and dean of law at Xavier University at the time of his birth.
-The elder Pimentel eventually became a senator.
+His father was a lawyer and dean of law at Xavier University at the time of his birth and was elected to the Senate in 1987.
+His sister, Gwendolyn, was appointed in 2015 as a commissioner of the Commission on Human Rights.

 Pimentel earned his Bachelor of Science degree in Mathematics from Ateneo de Manila University and his Bachelor of Laws from University of the Philippines College of Law.
 He topped the 1990 Philippine Bar Examinations with a score of 89.85 percent.

-Early career
+Legal career and political beginnings

-Pimentel began working as a lawyer in 1990, and was commissioner (representing Mindanao) on the National Youth Commission from 1995 to 1998.
+After passing the bar exam in 1990, Pimentel began working as a lawyer at his father's law firm Aquilino Q. Pimentel, Jr. and Associates Law Office in Pasig in 1992, serving there until 1998.
+He was commissioner on the National Youth Commission, representing Mindanao, from 1995 to 1998.
 He was a professor for the University of the East College of Law from 2007 to 2010 and also for the JD–MBA Program of the Ramon V. del Rosario College of Business and Far Eastern University Institute of Law from 2006 until his election to the senate in August 2011.
-He was conferred Doctor of Humanities honoris causa by the Polytechnic University of the Philippines on May 18, 2012.

-Political career

-2001 election

 Pimentel ran for Cagayan de Oro city mayor in the 2001 elections but lost to Vicente Emano.